octopi-org/adxpand-cloud/README.md

 	Can't connect to MySQL server on '127.0.0.1' (3306)
 	```

 	This is completely normal if you already downloaded MySQL or equivalent technologies in your computer as 3306 is usually the main port for servers to listen for calls on.
-In such cases, just check [which ports are open on your computer](https://smallbusiness.chron.com/identify-ports-use-computer-55829.html) and substitute 3306 with an available port provided by the computer.
+In such cases, just check [which ports are open on your computer](https://smallbusiness.chron.com/identify-ports-use-computer-55829.html) and substitute 3306 with an available port provided by the computer. **Keep this running throughout the development process**.
 7. Now, we need to install all the dependencies into the virtual environement you created in 2 if this has not been done.
 On the terminal, actiavte your environement and run the following command:

 	```